Skip to main content

 Tried: Use fewer padding bytes (e.g. 8) to try to avoid crashing the program.

-With fewer than 10 filler bytes the command string does not start at the beginning of the command buffer.
-The extra filler bytes land in the middle of the existing command string, producing garbled output or 'command not found' rather than flag output.
-The padding must exactly match the first buffer size.
+With fewer than 10 filler bytes the command string does not begin at the start of the command buffer.
+The leftover bytes land mid-string, so you get garbled output or 'command not found' rather than the flag.
+The padding has to match the first buffer size exactly.

 Tried: Send 'cat flag.txt' through the pipe without the newline, expecting the server to flush and execute.